jojo987N/first-capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse
+I would like to thank [Cindy Shin](https://www.behance.net/adagio07) for the Original design

 ## 📝 License <a name="license"></a>